-Claimant, a products installer, was involved in a motor vehicle accident (MVA), and sustained a compensable lumbar injury on (Date of Injury).
-Claimant has undergone a series of three epidural steroid injections, physical therapy, and was prescribed medication for his compensable injury.
-Claimant has not returned to work since the MVA.
-Claimant has not undergone surgery.
-Petitioner requested that Claimant undergo 10 sessions of a chronic pain management program for the low back over a two week period for the compensable injury.
+Claimant, a truck driver, was involved in a motor vehicle accident and sustained a compensable cervical sprain/strain and an exacerbation of the preexisting disease of the lumbar spine injury on (Date of Injury).
+Claimant has undergone an epidural steroid injection, 10 sessions of a work hardening program, 10 initial sessions of a chronic pain management program, and prescribed medication for his compensable injury.
+Claimant has not returned to work following his compensable injury and has not undergone surgery.
+Dr. B, M.D., is Claimant's treating doctor.
+After completing an initial 10 days of a chronic pain management program, Dr. B recommended that Claimant undergo an additional 10 days of a chronic pain management program.
+Petitioner requested that Claimant undergo an additional 10 days of a chronic pain management program.
 Carrier's utilization review denied Petitioner's request, and Petitioner requested an IRO review.